wptrainingteam/learn-wp-content/tutorials/interacting-with-the-rest-api.md

 } );
 ```

-Now, if you enter an id in the delete field, and hit the delete button, then the `loadPosts` button, you should see that the post has been deleted.
+Now, refresh the page, load the posts, and if you enter a valid id in the delete field, and hit the delete button, the post will be deleted.
+Use the load posts button to confirm the post has been deleted, or check the list of posts in the WordPress admin.

 For more information in using and interacting with the WP REST API, as well as how to extend it, check out the [WP REST API Handbook](https://developer.wordpress.org/rest-api/) at developer.wordpress.org.